Never use an existing brand to sell a non-related product to the existing ones.

 Once you get your word, don’t worry if others start using it too as this will reinforce your power.
 To be a leader, you need followers.

-If you want to kill an idea or movement, associate the word “losers” to it.
+If you want to kill an idea or movement, associate the word “losers” with it.

 6. The Law of Exclusivity